fjl/p2p-drafts/merge-sync/merge-sync.md

 The interface that eth2 and eth1 use to communicate is uni-directional: all cross-client communication is initiated by eth2, and happens in the form of requests.
 Eth1 simply responds to each request, but cannot request any information from eth2.

+# Definitions

-Definitions: In the text below, we refer to beacon chain blocks as b<sub>x</sub>.
+In the text below, we refer to beacon chain blocks as b<sub>x</sub>.
 We also assume that the beacon chain begins at block b<sub>W</sub>, a recent checkpoint, which must be a block after the merge event.
 There is a direct correspondence between beacon chain blocks and block data of the execution layer: for every beacon block b<sub>x</sub> (for x >= w), a corresponding execution-layer block B<sub>x</sub> also exists.
 Additionally, every execution-layer block B<sub>x</sub> contains its block header H<sub>x</sub>.

+Please note that this document is an abstract description of the sync algorithm and isn't concerned with the real APIs that eth1 and eth2 nodes will use to communicate.
+We assume that eth2 can invoke the following operations in the eth1 client:

+-   **checkpoint(H<sub>w</sub>):** notifies the eth1 client about a checkpoint block.
+This has no useful response.

+-   **final(B):** marks block B<sub>x</sub> finalized.
+The eth1 client can answer 'ok', 'syncing' or 'synced(B)'.

+-   **proc(B):** submits a non-finalized block for processing.
+The eth1 client can respond with 'valid' or 'invalid'.
+Note: responses are not shown in diagrams.

+In diagrams, responses to eth2 requests are not shown unless they meaningfully impact sync.

 # Sync